hollance/RWDevCon-App-Architecture/0-For-Instructor/4-Challenge-Instructions.markdown

 ## Challenge A: Persistence Layer

 As you've heard many times in this talk, objects should ideally do one thing only.
-You have already moved a lot of the code out of the view controllers, but if you look at the domain model classes -- `Watchlist`, `Item`, `Bid` -- then you'll notice that these objects actually do more than just model jobs.
+You have already moved a lot of the code out of the view controllers, but if you look at the domain model classes -- `Watchlist`, `Item`, `Bid` -- then you'll notice that these objects actually do more than just domain jobs.

 For example, in **Item.swift**: